8200383/ethereum-chain-analysis-and-data-warehouse-design/README.md

 | Milliether  | Finney           | 1,000,000,000,000,000 | 10^-15 Wei           | 10^-6 Gwei           | 10^-3 ETH           |
 | Ether       | -                | 1,000,000,000,000,000,000 | 10^-18 Wei      | 10^-9 Gwei       | 1 ETH              |

+## 1.2.
+Compute the fee to execute a contract
+As gas is the pricing value deemed necessary to execute a contract or other form of transaction on the Ethereum network, gwei is needed to pay for the computational power.

+The standard transaction fee is 21,000 gwei on the Ethereum blockchain network.
+Typically, transaction fees will rise proportionately to the underlying complexity of the transaction.
+The methodology to calculate the transaction fee is by using the following formula:

+`(receipt_gas_used * gas_price) / 10^-18`

 # 2. Data Staging Area